intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 # Technical details

-The following section gives a brief overview of how a simple SYCL application is compiled for the Native CPU target.
+The following section gives a brief overview of how a simple SYCL application is compiled for the SYCL Native CPU target.
 Consider the following SYCL sample, which performs vector addition using USM:

 ```c++
   cl::sycl::queue deviceQueue;